junsklee/cubrid-testtools/CTP/bisect/README.md

 ## Overview

 This tool implements a distributed bisect workflow where:
-1. **QAHome** (or any client) sends a JSON request with a commit range and list of failing tests
+1. **QAHome** (or any client) sends a JSON request with suspected bad commit range and list of failing tests
 2. **Producer** node receives the request and for each test:
+   - Automatically finds the parent of the first suspected bad commit to use as the "good" commit
-   - Uses git bisect to find the first bad commit
+   - Uses git bisect to find the actual first bad commit
    - Builds CUBRID at each bisect step
    - Sends the build to a consumer node for testing
 3. **Consumer** node receives builds and test requests, runs tests, and returns results
 4. **Producer** aggregates results and sends them back via HTTP callback

+## Parameter Changes

+**Important**: The API has been updated to accept suspected bad commit ranges instead of good/bad commits:
+- **Old**: `commitFormer` (good commit) and `commitLatter` (bad commit)
+- **New**: `suspectedStartCommit` (first suspected bad) and `suspectedEndCommit` (last suspected bad)

+The tool automatically finds the parent of `suspectedStartCommit` to use as the good commit for git bisect.

 ## Architecture